Road and Personal Safety with

 I understand that the organisers have not arranged controlled road crossings, the roads are open and they cannot be held responsible for the actions of members of the public.
 Therefore I take personal responsibility for my/our fitness, experience and actions during this programme.

-By ticking the "I have read the Road and Personal Safety Terms and Conditions" check box on the online form, you acknowledge you have read these conditions and confirm you understand, will abide and adhere to them.
+By ticking the "I have read the Road and Personal Safety Terms and Conditions" check box during your registration process, you acknowledge you have read these conditions and confirm you understand, will abide and adhere to them.